 Step 3.
 Your facial signature — a mathematical formula — is compared to a database of known faces.

-Let’s read about step-2 and step-3 in more detail:
+Let me expand on step-2 and step-3 in more detail:

 Basically there are two major steps of facial recognition: